pauloevpr/famcash/README.md

     - [ ] Edit all future occurrences
     - [ ] Delete single occurrence
     - [ ] Delete all future occurrences
+    - [ ] Include recurrent transactions in the summary for a given month
 - [ ] Categories
     - [ ] List categories
     - [ ] Add category